 Sort Orde Mode of Outreac Target of Outreac Summary of Summary of Summary of commen URL (If applicable)

 r h h response/attendan comments receive ts not accepted

-ce d and reasons
+се d and reasons

-The public hearing
+The public hearing The Public Hearing

-was heldday,,
+was held Thursday, began with a

-2018 in Springfield.
+June 21, 2018 in presentation on

-The meeting began
+Springfield.
+The housing activities

-with a presentation
+meeting began with in the

-on housing activities
+a presentation on Consolidated Plan,

-in the Consolidated
+housing activities in an historical

-Plan, an historical
+the Consolidated overview of the

-overview of the
+Plan, an historical Consolidated Plan

-Consolidated Plan
+overview of the development

-development Not Applicable.
+Consolidated Plan process, a Not Applicable.

-process, a During the public
+development description of the During the public

-Non- description of the hearing, comments
+Non- process, a Action Plan hearing, comments

-1 Public Hearing targeted/broad Action Plan content, by the member of the
+1 Public Meeting targeted/broad description of the content, by a member of the

-community anticipated funding public expressed
+community Action Plan content, anticipated public expressed

-levels, and all major support for the CDBG
+anticipated funding funding levels, support for IHDA

-proposed changes program
+levels, and all major and all major programs

-to the five HUD
+proposed changes proposed changes

-formula grant
+to the five HUD to the five HUD

-programs (CDBG,
+formula grant formula grant

-HOME, ESG,
+programs (CDBG, programs (CDBG,

-HOPWA and the
+HOME, ESG, HOME, ESG,

-new national HTF).
+HOPWA and HTF).
+HOPWA and HTF).

-The audience was
+The audience was The audience was

-then invited to
+then invited to then invited to

-provide testimony
+provide testimony provide testimony

-and comments.
+and comments and comments.